Spanish Language Game: Puedo pagar

 To make a question in Spanish, you can simply use question intonation.

-And, if your Spanish is more like Level A2 (Elementary), or even B1 (Lower Intermediate)- you can log-in again or register and play the full gamified Travel Spanish Story, for Free.
+And, if your Spanish is more like Level A2 (Elementary) - you can log-in again or register and play the full gamified Travel Spanish Story, for Free.

-To check out the level, just listen to the Spanish 1 Level 1 Podcast.
+To check if Elementary (A2) is the level you want, just listen to the Spanish 1 Level 1 Podcast.

 If you want to find out why learning Spanish with GamesforLanguage is not only fun but also effective, read 5 Reasons for Language Learning with a Travel Story and Games.

-The Vocabulary lists of the six Scenes of Level 1 can be downloaded as PDFs on the Playing page of the Spanish Story.
+The Vocabulary lists of the full Spanish Story (Elementary, A2) can be downloaded as PDFs on the Playing page of the Spanish Story.

 Please share us with your friends who also want to learn Spanish or one of our other languages.